Interstate 91: Massachusetts

 I-91 extends 55 mi through the Pioneer Valley of western Massachusetts paralleling the Connecticut River.
 I-91 serves as the major transportation corridor through three Massachusetts counties, linking the cities of Springfield, Northampton, and Greenfield.
 These three cities serve as the control cities listed on guide and mileage signs, along with Brattleboro, Vermont, beginning with the first northbound conventional mileage sign (63 mi) in Longmeadow.

 In Springfield, I-91 has an interchange with I-291 at exit 6 (old exit 8), a 5.44 mi spur going eastbound to connect with the Massachusetts Turnpike, for travelers going either east toward Boston or west toward Albany, New York.
-North of Springfield, I-91 briefly enters Chicopee where there is an interchange with its spur, I-391, at exit 9 (old exit 12) before turning westward to cross the Connecticut River into West Springfield.
+North of Springfield, I-91 briefly enters Chicopee, there is an interchange with its spur, I-391, at exit 9 (old exit 12) before turning westward to cross the Connecticut River into West Springfield.
 I-391 provides direct access to Holyoke, while I-91 continues on the western side of the river.

 Just after the river crossing, exit 11 (old exit 14) is a major interchange with the Massachusetts Turnpike (I-90).
 Then, I-91 enters the city of Holyoke where exit 12 (old exit 15) is located.
 Just after an interchange with US 202, (exit 16) I-91 goes from three lanes to two lanes in each direction to the Vermont state line.
 After a short exit-less stretch, I-91 enters Northampton, passing the Northampton Airport and an oxbow lake.
 The towns of Hadley and Amherst, home to the main campus of the University of Massachusetts Amherst, are accessible from I-91 exits in Northampton via Route 9.

 Continuing north, I-91 enters Hatfield, where it begins a straight section—nearly 6 mi without a bend in the road.
 Several exits provide access to US 5 and Route 10 in Hatfield and Whately before entering Deerfield.
 I-91 has two exits in Greenfield.
 At exit 43 (old exit 26), the southern end of its overlap with Route 2, there is a rest area and visitor information center for Franklin County.
 At exit 46 (old exit 27), also in Greenfield, is the northern end of its overlap with Route 2 where access to that road is provided via a directional T interchange and exit and entry ramps on the left side of southbound I-91.
 Exit 50 (old exit 28) in Bernardston is the last exit in Massachusetts.
 Beyond exit 50, I-91 continues for about 5 mi more before crossing into Vermont.

 Massachusetts is the only state traversed by I-91 where another numbered highway is concurrent with the Interstate (in this case, US 5, for a 0.5 mi spur near the Springfield–Longmeadow town line and Route 2, for approximately 3 mi in Greenfield).